Guide to selective sorting in businesses and communities

 - Cans - Milk and fruit juice cartons (Tetra Pack)

--> Identification of companies that collect waste to be recycled
+-> Identifying companies that collect waste for recycling

 2 - Define the objectives -> Measure the volume of each type of waste

--> Negotiate with companies that collect waste to be recycled
+-> Negotiate with companies that collect waste for recycling

 -> Define whether recycling will be a profit center